boudra/chainsauce/README.md

 });
 indexer.watch();

-// you can stop indexing like this: indexer.stop();
+// when using `watch`, you can stop indexing anytime: indexer.stop();
 ```